luoyetx/face-alignment-at-3000fps/README.md

 ### Pre-trained Model

-I have trained a model for 68 facial keypoints, the model can be downloaded from [百度云](http://pan.baidu.com/s/1hqEWqji) or [Google Drive](https://drive.google.com/file/d/0B9QKwhByn6f7UmpYdUtObzdxcDg/view?usp=sharing) or [Dropbox](https://www.dropbox.com/s/cij4fh24frznj3t/68.model?dl=0).
+I will not provide a pre-trained model, please train the code on your own data.

 ### Some Test